working-group-two/engineering-blog/pages/index.md

 As a partner or developer you should build or integrate a product once, and it will work for multiple operators in multiple geographies.

 Our success is measured by that end-users find their mobile subscription much more useful.

-# The technical view

-In more technical terms we have built a full stack MVNO core network.
-This includes the functionality of the HLR/HSS, the MSC, the SMSC and MMSC and the PGW.
-This means we control the user database, the signalling and media streams related to voice, messaging and internet connectivity.
-Among other innovations we have webRTC compatability in-built into the platform.
-With control of these media and control planes we are inviting developers to help build services for end-users that are more useful and interesting.

-The core network is deployed multi-tenancy from the cloud.
-We will usually deploy the packet gateway locally.

-We work together with our customers to integrate into the host mobile network and partners for interconnectivity, connectivity, roaming, billing and other necessary pieces.
-For the sake of clarity, we only deliver the mobile core network as-a-service, and partner for the rest.

-We do not own the end-users, and we do not handle the wholesale capacity agreements.
-We are a neutral platform for an eco-system of operators, partners and developers.